github/codeql/docs/language/learn-ql/writing-queries/select-statement.rst

     Note

-    An in-depth discussion of ``select`` statements for path and metric queries is not included in this topic.
+    An in-depth discussion of ``select`` statements for path queries is not included in this topic.
 However, you can develop the string column of the ``select`` statement in the same way as for alert queries.
 For more specific information about path queries, see :doc:`Creating path queries <path-queries>`.

 Developing a select statement
 -----------------------------